eaa3/STAM/README.md

-# STAM
+# Simple Tracking and Mapping - STAM

 This is an opensource version of the code originally used for the level 3 of the ISMAR 2015 Off-site tracking competition.
-Our VoxarLabs team got first place in the level 3 of competition (tracking and mapping).
+Our team "VoxarLabs" got first place in the level 3 of the competition (tracking and mapping).

-Simple Tracking and Mapping - STAM

 ### Dependencies ###